carpentries-incubator/tei-xml/_episodes/02-elements-attributes.md

 ## Homework: Adding attributes

-If you are comfortable working in Oxygen, you should add these attributes to the XML file you created at the workshop (for Latin MS 6).
+If you are comfortable working in Oxygen, you should **add these attributes to the XML file you created** (for Latin MS 6).

-If you have less experience with Oxygen and XML, use the partially completed version in the homework folder (Latin MS 6_template_attributes).
+If you have less experience with Oxygen and XML, use the partially completed version [MS-LATIN-00006-template-attributes.xml](../files/MS-LATIN-00006-template-attributes.xml) (Right-click, "Save Link As...").
-You might find it helpful to look at the XML for Latin MS 98 (from the homework for workshop 1) or the Draft Style Guide for Cambridge Digital Library (pdf).
+Available under CC BY-NC 3.0 licence.

-FIXME: links above
+You might find it helpful to look at the XML for Latin MS 98 (from the homework the previous episode) or the Draft Style Guide for Cambridge Digital Library (pdf) FIXME URL.

 > ## Replace attribute values
 >